Portfolio guidance

 - You are free to include as much work as you would like to in your portfolio.

-- Try to include any work that you think is relevant to graphic communication.
+- Try to include any work that you think is relevant to graphic design.
 This can include examples of advertising, packaging design, design for print, illustration, communication graphics, branding, multimedia, design for film and television, multimedia and interactive media (web, app and game design).
 We welcome applications from applicants from a variety of disciplines so it important to note that you are not limited to these, nor are you expected to provide everything listed.

 - It is essential to include photographs or scanned pages from your sketchbooks that support the work presented in your portfolio.
 This is because they show us the research behind the work, your thought process and how your ideas develop.